martincaime/martincaime/README.md

 ### Hi there 👋

 I'm Martín Caime, a Professional Photographer and a Full Stack Developer who's Front-End developement and UX/UI oriented.
-I'm seeking exciting new challenges mixing my two passions in the tech industry.
+I'm seeking exciting new challenges mixing my two passions in IT.

 Here are some of my proyects: